bugsnag/bugsnag-node/README.md

 ###packageJSON

-If the bugsnag notifier is unable to locate your package JSON file, you can pass in either a fully qualified path, or a path relative to the location of the bugsnag.js file to the register method.
+If the Bugsnag notifier is unable to locate your package JSON file, you can pass in either a fully qualified path, or a path relative to the location of the bugsnag.js file to the register method.
 If your package.json file is in your project root, this is usually unnecessary.

 ```javascript
 bugsnag.register("your-api-key-goes-here",{packageJSON:"../../../package.json"});